 The Proposal defense serves as an opportunity for the candidate to share with the Committee a complete first three chapters of the proposed study that is a comprehensive and well-defined plan for the dissertation.
 The format of the Proposal defense is a 20-25 minute brief and succinct presentation (including the PowerPoint presentation guidelines above) followed by questions from the Committee.
 The Dissertation Chair will determine when the Proposal is ready for review by the committee.
 The Chair provides the Committee with the draft manuscript at least 14 days prior to the Proposal defense.
 The Chair will then contact the candidate and Committee to set a Proposal defense date and time (allotting 90 minutes).
 Once the date and time have been established, the Chair will notify the Program Office ([email protected]).
 The Program Office will distribute appointment invites for the defense.

-On the day of Proposal defense, the candidate will provide a brief and succinct overview of the Proposal, ensuring that the following major points are addressed in a thorough yet clear manner:
+On the day of Proposal defense, the candidate will make a brief and succinct overview of the Proposal, ensuring that the following major points are addressed in a thorough yet clear manner:

 - Significance of the proposed research